c24b/crawax/README.rst

 How to install crawtext
 ===========================

-The first two steps (starred ones) are designed for a Debian based distribution as they involve installing packages (MongoDB and LXML) with apt-get.
+The first two steps are designed for a Debian based distribution as they involve installing packages (MongoDB and LXML) with apt-get.
 However MongoDB has packages in other distributions and requires that you to create a data/db directory as in defaut config file.
 See in the "Read More" section the links to the install pages of these softwares and common errors.

 __ `Fork some code`_